 Why do kids need to learn relationship skills?
 To form healthy relationships in order to grow healthy families.

-Domestic violence and aggression in parental relationships increases aggression and disruptive behavior in the children who witness it.
+Domestic violence and/or aggression in parental relationships can increase aggression and disruptive behavior in the children who witness it.

-Research shows that teens are more likely than adults to be confused about appropriate behaviors in romantic relationships, due to their lack of experience.
+Research shows that teens are more likely than adults to be confused about appropriate behaviors in intimate relationships, due to their lack of experience.
 They may confuse jealousy and possessiveness with expressions of love.
-Our relationship skills and education program teaches students healthy relationship skills to help them avoid situations like these.
+Our program teaches students healthy relationship skills to help them avoid situations like these.
 Basic relationship skills include:

 - what to say and do in the early stages